-So, the infant how repeatedly drops their cup from the high chair?
+So, the infant who repeatedly drops their cup from the high chair?
 Schema play.

 The toddler who pushes a pram around the room, moving blocks from one area to another?
 Schema play.

-Suddenly the things that can "frustrating" or "mess making" now make sense.
+Suddenly the things that can feel "frustrating" or "mess making" now make sense.